Dilaudid vs Morphine: Which Opioid Is Stronger?

 Medical Uses of Morphine

-• Chronic pain management
+• Chronic pain requiring ongoing treatment

 • Cancer-related pain

-• Palliative care treatments
+• Palliative and end-of-life care

 Start Your Recovery Journey Today.
 Scottsdale Detox offers personalized opioid addiction treatment.